 |Weekend & Weekday||Rp25.000|

-There are public facilities on the premises such as parking area, toilet, and washing room.
+There are public facilities on the premises such as the parking area, toilet, and washing room.
 Small stall and food vendors available outside the temple and serves hot coffee, tea.
 Have some traditional snacks to go along with them.
 And enjoy the serene scenery and atmosphere of Lawu Mountain.

 Some cottages, hotels, and villas are available for visitors who wish to spend the night near the area of Ngargoyoso and Tawangmangu.
 The price starts at approximately US$17.50 per night.
 Most of these places are fully furnished but not all of them come with meal package, visitors have to bring their own.